Amir Hassan Cheheltan

 Amir Hassan Cheheltan (امیرحسن چهلتن); (born 1956) is an Iranian writer.
-He has published 12 novels, 6 volumes of short stories and a screenplay of which some are banned in Iran and many of them are translated into English, German, Italian, Norwegian, Lithuanian, Arabic and Hebrew.
+He has published 12 novels, six volumes of short stories and a screenplay of which are banned in Iran.
+Many are translated into English, German, Italian, Norwegian, Lithuanian, Arabic and Hebrew.

 Life

 Cheheltan was born in Tehran in 1956 to parents with an interest in classical Persian literature.
 After graduating from a mathematics high school, he studied electrical engineering and after the Iranian Revolution of 1979, he left Iran for Great Britain to keep studying.
 After his studies he served in the military during the Iran Iraq war.

 Literary career

-His first work was a collection of stories, Sigheh (Temporary Wife), which was released in 1976.
-Later he wrote his first novel, The Mourning of Qassem, that was only to be published until in 2003, twenty years after it was completed.
-Due to a difficult situation for the countries intellectuals, he fled Iran in 1999 and only returned two years later.
-He has been an guest at the International Literature Festival of Berlin for several years and his essays have been published in German newspapers such as the Frankfurter Allgemeine Zeitung and Süddeutsche Zeitung.
-He has received scholarships from the German Heinrich Böll Foundation, the Ledig House in Belgium or the Villa Aurora in California.
+His first work was a collection of stories, Sigheh (Temporary Wife), released in 1976.
+Later he wrote his first novel, The Mourning of Qassem, which was only to be published in 2003, twenty years after it was completed.
+Due to a difficult situation for the country's intellectuals, he fled Iran in 1999 and only returned two years later.
+He has been a guest at the International Literature Festival of Berlin for several years and his essays have been published in German newspapers such as the Frankfurter Allgemeine Zeitung and Süddeutsche Zeitung.
+He has received scholarships from the German Heinrich Böll Foundation, the Ledig House in Belgium and the Villa Aurora in California.